 Low-cost (and sometimes free) clinics that provide services to maintain and improve your health.
 All students, staff, and members of the public are welcome.
 Clinics include Massage Clinic, Osteopathy Clinic, Psychology Clinic, plus more.

 The Australian Government will provide 10 additional Medicare subsidised psychological therapy sessions for people subjected to further restrictions in areas impacted by the second wave of the COVID-19 pandemic.
-This measure will commence on Friday 7 August and be available until 30 June 2022.
+This measure will be available until 30 June 2022.

 Location: 23 Lennox St, Richmond VIC 3121